Helen of Colchester1

 1. [S6] G.E.
 Cokayne; with Vicary Gibbs, H.A.
 Doubleday, Geoffrey H. White, Duncan Warrand and Lord Howard de Walden, editors, The Complete Peerage of England, Scotland, Ireland, Great Britain and the United Kingdom, Extant, Extinct or Dormant, new ed., 13 volumes in 14 (1910-1959; reprint in 6 volumes, Gloucester, U.K.: Alan Sutton Publishing, 2000), volume II, page 246.
 Hereinafter cited as The Complete Peerage.

-Sir John Bourchier, 2nd Lord Bourchier1
+John Bourchier, 2nd Baron Bourchier1

 M, #139879, b.
 12 March 1329, d.
 21 May 1400

-Sir John Bourchier, 2nd Lord Bourchier succeeded to the title of 2nd Lord Bourchier [E., 1348] in 1349.1 In 1355 he was with Prince Edward in Germany.1 He fought in the Battle of Auray in 1364.1 Between 1371 and 1375 he was a captive in France.2 He was invested as a Knight Banneret before 1380.1 He held the office of Governor-in-Chief of Flanders in 1384.1 He fought in the crusade to Prussia from 1390 to 1391.2 He was invested as a Knight, Order of the Garter (K.G.) in 1392.1
+He succeeded as the 2nd Baron Bourchier [E., 1348] in 1349.1 In 1355 he was with Prince Edward in Germany.1 He fought in the Battle of Auray in 1364.1 Between 1371 and 1375 he was a captive in France.2 He was appointed Knight Banneret before 1380.1 He held the office of Governor-in-Chief of Flanders in 1384.1 He fought in the crusade to Prussia from 1390 to 1391.2 He was appointed Knight, Order of the Garter (K.G.) in 1392.1

 Citations